-Volta Trucks partners with HERE Technologies to deliver a tailored last-mile electric vehicle navigation system featuring what3words - NewsBreak
+Volta Trucks partners With HERE Technologies To Deliver A Tailored Last-Mile Electric Vehicle Navigation System Featuring What3words - NewsBreak

-Volta Trucks partners with HERE Technologies to deliver a tailored last-mile electric vehicle navigation system featuring what3words
+Volta Trucks partners With HERE Technologies To Deliver A Tailored Last-Mile Electric Vehicle Navigation System Featuring What3words

-News and research before you hear about it on CNBC and others.
-Claim your 1-week free trial to StreetInsider Premium here.
-CES 2022 – Volta Trucks, the leading and disruptive full-electric commercial vehicle manufacturer and services provider, has confirmed that the forthcoming Volta Zero will feature integrated navigation services from HERE...www.streetinsider.com
+Volta Trucks, the leading and disruptive full-electric commercial vehicle manufacturer and services provider, has confirmed that the forthcoming Volta Zero will feature integrated navigation services from HERE Technologies, the leading location data and technology platform.
+The Volta Zero will use EV Range Assistant, a feature from HERE tailored for inner-city deliveries....aithority.com

 Comments / 0